farjkml123/Google-Capstone-Project-1/README.md

 # Prepare Phase:

   ### Key tasks:
 1. Download data and store it appropriately.

-  3. Identify how it’s organized.
+2. Identify how it’s organized:

     - Data is organized in rows and columns in csv format

-  3. Sort and filter the data
+3. Sort and filter the data:

     - Sorting data according to start date and filtering out any duplicates and missing values.

 4. Determine the credibility of the data ROCCC

 ### Deliverable:
  A description of all data sources used.